sictweb/bti425-2020/graded-work/assign1.md

 Here's some more comments on the grading procedure:
 * Part marks can be earned (it's not an all-or-nothing scheme)
-* Some marks will be earned for the presence of the web service
+* Some marks will be earned for the presence of the web API
 * Some marks will be earned for a deployed/hosted React app
 * Each of the five interaction tasks will earn marks
   * Some tasks could be "worth" more than others